OlexiyHR/pyspark/README.md

 23. How many trips were shorter than 1 mile?
 24. How many trips had at least 6 passengers?
 25. What is the average total price of trips paid for with a card?

+27. How many trips cost at least 50 dollars ?
+28. How many trips lasted between 30 minutes and 1 hour ?
+29. What are the details of trips with exactly 4 passengers and used the JFK Airport rate code?